Why Are My Energy Levels So Low | Teelixir

 In addition to supporting mitochondrial health, a compound called adenosine builds up throughout the day and is cleared away during sleep, preparing us for the next day.
 Insufficient sleep or consistently getting less than seven hours each night prevents proper clearance of adenosine, resulting in chronic tiredness and low energy levels.

-Prioritizing a consistent sleep schedule and minimizing electronic device usage before bed can help optimize our sleep, allowing for better energy restoration and improved well-being.
+Prioritizing a consistent sleep schedule and minimizing electronic device usage before bed can help optimise our sleep, allowing for better energy restoration and improved well-being.

 You are dealing with food intolerances